DecisiveAI/mdai-hub/README.md

      s3Bucket: "mdai-hub-logs"
 ```

-> ℹ️ The above name (`hub-monitor`) must correspond to the beginning of the host name in the `values.yaml` for the [operator](https://github.com/DecisiveAI/mdai-helm-chart/blob/422e1c345806f634ed92db2a67a672ed7e9c7101/values.yaml#L52) and [mdai-gateway](https://github.com/DecisiveAI/mdai-helm-chart/blob/422e1c345806f634ed92db2a67a672ed7e9c7101/values.yaml#L59).
+> ℹ️ The above name (`hub-monitor`) must correspond to the beginning of the host name in the `values.yaml` for the [operator](https://github.com/DecisiveAI/mdai-helm-chart/blob/422e1c345806f634ed92db2a67a672ed7e9c7101/values.yaml#L52) and [mdai-gateway](https://github.com/DecisiveAI/mdai-helm-chart/blob/422e1c345806f634ed92db2a67a672ed7e9c7101/values.yaml#L59), as well as, your fluentd configuration endpoint.
 So if the MdaiCollector resource name is `hub-monitor`, the corresponding service endpoint created is `http://hub-monitor-mdai-collector-service.mdai.svc.cluster.local:4318`.

 #### Option B: Send hub component logs to a custom OTLP HTTP destination